esavv/nbamvp/readme.txt

     This ensures we email test_emails.csv instead of the actual user list, keeps the model run count low, and saves MVP predictions as dev files instead of production files.

- - TODO - Oct 3 2022: Verify that predict_mvp.py works for target year before the new year.

  - How to SSH into my ec2 instance:
     > ssh -i "nbamvp_ec2.pem" root@ec2-3-230-84-20.compute-1.amazonaws.com